quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 The CONNECTION_CLOSE reason phrase is a byte sequences.
 It is likely that this sequence is presentable as UTF-8, in which case it can be logged in the `reason` field.
-The `reason_bytes` field supports logging the bytes, which can be useful when the value is not UTF-8 or when and endpoint does not want to decode it.
+The `reason_bytes` field supports logging the raw bytes, which can be useful when the value is not UTF-8 or when an endpoint does not want to decode it.
 Implementations SHOULD log at least one format, but MAY log both or none.

 ~~~ cddl